IlluvatarEru/sentimentanalysis/README.md

     - Bag of words <br />
     - Machine Learning

-As of today (12th of September 2018) only the bag of words approach is implemented
+As of today (12th of September 2018) only the bag of words approach is implemented.

 ## Bag of words